 Assigning Life Insurance to Secure a Loan

-Getting approved for a loan depends on a number of different factors — one of which is how you intend to pay back the loan if you die — or if you simply can’t pay it back.
+Getting approved for a loan depends on a number of different factors — one of which is how you intend to pay back the loan if you die.
 That’s where assigning a life insurance policy comes into play.
-It’s a useful feature that guarantees the money will be paid back, no matter what — so a lender is more likely to approve your loan request.
+It’s a useful feature that guarantees the money will be paid back, no matter what.
+Thus, a lender is more likely to approve your loan request.

 With an assignment, you can transfer the rights to all of or a portion of the policy’s proceeds to an assignee.
-Exactly how these rights are transferable depends upon the provisions of the assignment in the policy, the intentions of both parties involved and the circumstances of the assignment.
-It sounds kind of complicated, but it really isn’t.
 Essentially, the assignment is subject to the negotiations and agreement between you and the lender.

-Unlike an absolute assignment, which pretty much assigns the policy lock, stock and barrel with no possibility of reversal, the collateral assignment is a more limited type of transfer.
+Unlike an absolute assignment — which pretty much assigns the policy lock, stock, and barrel with no possibility of reversal — the collateral assignment is a more limited type of transfer.
 If you die before the loan is paid back, the lender receives the amount that is still owed through the death benefit.
 The remaining balance is then directed to any other named beneficiaries.
-You have to be the owner of the policy, but not necessarily the insured.
 And the policy has to stay current, meaning you need to keep up with paying all the necessary premiums for the life of the loan.